pwnjack/materializer/README.md

 Sparkle have more nice features:

 - Images web-optimization
-- Css autoprefixer
+- CSS autoprefixer
-- Code minification for production
+- Code minimization for production
 - Bower dependencies injection
-- Preview local web-server with BrowserSync
+- Local preview web-server with BrowserSync
-- Browser real-time updates on code changes

-When your project is ready for production build it
+When your project is ready for production, build it:

 		gulp build

-Your project's optimized version will be stored in the newly created "dist" folder.
+Your project's optimized version will be stored in the freshly created "dist" folder.

 ## Helpers
-If you want to install an asset later on, stop the server in your terminal, install the asset via Bower then inject it's reference in your markup:
+If you want to install an asset later on, stop the server in your terminal (CTRL+C), install the asset via Bower then inject it's reference in your markup:

 		gulp inject

-Then start the server again
+Then start the server again:

 		gulp serve

-And start to work again on your code.
+And you can get back to work on your code.

-If you want to install an asset not available on Bower you can do it by adding it's code in to the following files:
+If you want to install an asset that is not available on Bower you can do it by copy-pasting it's code in to the following files (depending on code language):

 - Javascript into "app/scripts/plugins.js"
 - CSS into "app/styles/includes/_plugins.scss"
-- For images and Fonts just add their full path to the "config.json" file
+- For images and fonts you need to add their full path reference into "config.json"

 ### Feedback
-Your feedback is much appreciated.
+Thanks for reading, your feedback is much appreciated.